allisonbertrandsa/web-dicom-export/README.md

 - browser button integration

 The DICOM PS3.10 serialization step is intentionally left behind an interface in `DcmjsEncapsulatedPdfDicomBuilder` until the target PACS conformance requirements are confirmed.

+## Credits
+SenoGram is a registered trademark of www.senomedical.com.
+Developed with assistance from OpenAI Codex.